nhsconnect/eps-dos-api/pages/develop/errors.md

 Errors are generally using the HTTP status code with addtional information available returned in the Error object.
 Where the error relates to a specific parameter these are specifically named in the `fields` property.
-Multiple parameters are comma-delimited.
 The Error object has the following definition:
 ```yaml
   Error:
     type: object